mrmeizongo/Xpilot/README.md

 Throttle is always under manual control.
 Signal wire for throttle goes directly to ESC for motor control.

-The MPU6050 does not really need to be calibrated as long as it passes the self test function.
-To enable self test, uncomment SELF_TEST_ACCEL_GYRO in [config.h](lib/Xpilot/src/config.h).
+Even though a calibration function is provided(recommended), the MPU6050 does not really need to be calibrated as long as it passes the self test function.
+Uncomment SELF_TEST_ACCEL_GYRO in [config.h](lib/Xpilot/src/config.h) to enable.
 Be sure to comment it when done.
 Uncomment IMU_DEBUG in [config.h](lib/Xpilot/src/config.h) and place the plane on a level surface to view the reported(roll, pitch, and yaw) sensor values.
 Adjust IMU_XXX_TRIM(pitch and roll) values to bring reported values to as close to zero as possible.
+This might require several attempts.
 Aim for a +/- .5 value when plane is placed on a level surface and not being moved.

+(RECOMMENDED)A calibration function is also provided.
+Uncommenting CALIBRATE runs the calibration function and stores the biases in volatile memory.
+This will have to be performed on every startup.
+You can uncomment CALIBRATE_DEBUG which runs the calibration function, stores the biases in volatile memory and prints the biases in the serial monitor.
+You should record these values and assign them to the bias definitions in [IMU.cpp](lib/Xpilot/src/IMU.cpp).

+After all debug operations, be sure to uncomment and reupload Xpilot for normal operation.

 ## Preflight